The Trupanion blog

 - Over the counter antibiotic ointment

-- Keep the location of the nearest veterinary clinic or pet emergency hospital in your phone, in case it’s needed.
+- Even if it’s not your pet’s primary veterinarian, keep the location and phone number the nearest veterinary clinic or pet emergency hospital in your phone for easy access.

 Other popular posts

 Welcome to the Trupanion blog.
 A place to celebrate pets, pet health and medical insurance for cats and dogs.